fruitsamples/TableViewUpdates/ReadMe.txt

 QuoteCell.{h,m}
 A table view cell to display information about a quotation.
-The cell is configured in QuoteCell.xib.

 TVAnimationsGesturesAppDelegate.{h,m}